KR34T1V/Matcha/README.md

 ### Server
 Enter the Server directory and run the following commands
-1. Install the packages required to run the Server:
-- `npm install`
-2. Start the server using the script start .sh:
+1. Start the server using the script start .sh:
 - `sh ./start.sh`

 ## Features